fdac15/news/README.md

 1. Here are some key pieces I am looking for:
   * Work breakdown, assignment, and schedule
-     a.
-What, When, Who
+     1. What, When, Who
-     a.
-Two intermediate deliveries and final delivery before Dec 3
+     1. Two intermediate deliveries and final delivery before Dec 3
-     a.
-What data will be needed, how it will be retrieved and processed
+     1. What data will be needed, how it will be retrieved and processed
-     a.
-What needs to be done first, e.g., dependencies among tasks is any
+     1. What needs to be done first, e.g., dependencies among tasks is any
-     a.
-Some aspects of risk management: if something does not work, what alternatives will be tried
+     1. Some aspects of risk management: if something does not work, what alternatives will be tried

 1. The main educational purpose is to
    a. introduce project management